ercdude/helperpapers/conan-basic-en.md

 > [4]: Only aplies if you're consuming Conan's dependencies without "creating too many roots" with the package manager, but it is also possible to integrate the project even more directly compiling it by using `conan build`, for example.

-> [5]: The `conaninfo.txt` is not used to recover code or make the build, it only deals with the dependencies while the `conaninfo.py`also deals with the informations on how to generate a package for conan itself.
+> [5]: The `conanfile.txt` is not used to recover code or make the build, it only deals with the dependencies while the `conanfile.py`also deals with the informations on how to generate a package for conan itself.

 > [6]: These files normally is used by generators (`.cmake` is one of them) to retrieve all the informations needed from the library, like library's path, include folders and etc.

 ### Using _Conan_ in the project
 ___
-In order to make _Conan_ know exactly what is the compatible binary with your project/machine, a file named `conaninfo.txt`or `conaninfo.py`dictating the options and settings of the needed packages for the project is mandatory.
+In order to make _Conan_ know exactly what is the compatible binary with your project/machine, a file named `conanfile.txt`or `conanfile.py`dictating the options and settings of the needed packages for the project is mandatory.
 Besides these informations, another profile file is taken into consideration to dictate informations on the enviroment where the project is going to be compiled - operational system, compiler, architecture and etc.

-#### `conaninfo.txt` and `conaninfo.py`
+#### `conanfile.txt` and `conanfile.py`
-The files _conaninfo_ are used to define settings on how the desired packages must be delivered.
-The diference between them is that `conaninfo.txt.`is the most basic, it has informations on how the packages will be downloaded and linked to the application, while the `conaninfo.py`, besides holding informations on the packages, can also hold informations in order to generate a new package and has the possibility to include routines using _python_ and some tools already provided by _Conan_.
+The files _conanfile_ are used to define settings on how the desired packages must be delivered.
+The diference between them is that `conanfile.txt.`is the most basic, it has informations on how the packages will be downloaded and linked to the application, while the `conanfile.py`, besides holding informations on the packages, can also hold informations in order to generate a new package and has the possibility to include routines using _python_ and some tools already provided by _Conan_.

- * [`conaninfo.txt`](https://docs.conan.io/en/latest/reference/conanfile_txt.html): Is a simple file containing some informations such as `requires`, `generators`amd `options`.
+ * [`conanfile.txt`](https://docs.conan.io/en/latest/reference/conanfile_txt.html): Is a simple file containing some informations such as `requires`, `generators`amd `options`.
 With these informations, the _Conan_ verifies the dependencies required in `requires`, provide the informations based on the chosen `generators` and the binaries according to the provided `options`.
 We have an example of application using `gtest`, `Qt`and `libzip` in the file below.

-    _conaninfo.txt_
+    _conanfile.txt_
     ```
     [requires]
     gtest/1.7.0@bincrafters/stable